ShwetaTSawant/Credit-Card-Financial-Dashboard/README.md

 ## Detailed Explanation:

-#### Here are the important key performance indicators (KPIs) for Crefit Card Transaction Report
+#### Here are the important key performance indicators (KPIs) for Cradit Card Transaction Report

  * Total Revenue: 576M.
- * Transction Amount : 45M.
+ * •	Transaction Amount:45M.
  * Total Interest: 7.8M
- * Transaction Count : 656K
+ * Transaction Count: 656K

 ### 📉Revenue and Transaction Volume Trends:
  * Monthly Revenue and Transaction Count: The report tracks monthly performance from January to December 2023.
  * Revenue Peaks: The revenue finds a peak in March($5.2M) and the following in August($5.7M) meaning these two months have experienced higher customer spending.
 The lowest revenue is recorded in January and December.
- * The highest transaction count also happens in August to align the revenue peaks, as it shows 62.9 k transactions,spotting a lot of movement in the period.
+ * The highest transaction count also happens in August to align the revenue peaks, as it shows 62.9 k transactions, spotting  a lot of movement in the period.

 ### Revenue by Card Category: